BenQuigley/excel_challenges/README.md

 #Excel Challenges

-Contact Ben Quigley at Berklee if you want help with any of this!
+Contact Ben Quigley at Berklee if you want help with these.
 Be sure to use the hyperlinks on this page, which go to the official Microsoft Excel documentation at [support.office.com](https://support.office.com/en-us/excel), if you get stuck.
 This isn't meant to be a tutorial, mostly because the tutorials at the official site are so amazingly in-depth and helpful.
 So unless you already know how to do something, click the links!

 ###Challenges